dukex/machine-setup/README.md

 This command will download, install, link, all dependencies, files, and configuration

 ## ZSH

-This scrippt will install the packages zsh and zsh-syntax-highlighting.
+This scrippt will install the packages zsh, zsh-syntax-highlighting, zsh-history-substring-search, zsh-completions, zsh-autosuggestions, zsh-autopair and zsh-extract via antigen.

 To install just the zsh configuration, run: